-Allow the equipment to warm to room temperature for at least 24 hours before unpacking to prevent condensation on the electrical apparatus.
-Use care when unpacking to avoid damaging transfer switch components.
-Remove dirt and packing material that may have accumulated in the transfer switch or any of its components.
+Allow the equipment to warm up to room temperature for 24 hours (minimum) prior to unpacking to prevent condensation on the electrical apparatus from surrounding moist air if it is uncrated after cold weather storage.

+Carefully unpack to avoid damaging any of the transfer switch components.
+Remove all packing material and dirt that may have accumulated in the transfer switch or any of its components.

-Note: Do not use compressed air to clean the switch.
+Note: Do not use compressed air to clean the transfer switch.
 Cleaning with compressed air can cause debris to lodge in the components and damage the switch.